A statistical physics and dynamical systems perspective on geophysical extreme events: How to define and track rare events in geophysical datasets

-where $z=g(x(t))$ and $u$ is a high threshold associated to a quantile $q$ of the series $g(x(t))$.
-Requiring that a point on the orbit falls within a ball of radius $e^{-u}$ around the point $z$ is equivalent to asking that the corresponding value of the series $g(x(t))$ is above the threshold $s$; therefore, the ball radius $r$ is simply $e^{-u(q)}$.
-The resulting distribution is the exponential member of the GPD family.
-The parameters $\kappa$ and $\sigma$, namely the location and the scale parameter of the distribution, depend on the point $z$ in phase space. $\kappa(z)$ corresponds to the threshold $u(q)$ while the local dimension $d(z)$ can be obtained via the relation $\sigma=1/d(z)$.
+Requiring that a point on the orbit falls within a ball of radius $e^{-u}$ around the point $z$ is equivalent to asking that the corresponding value of the series $g(x(t))$ is above the threshold $u$.
+Under the hypothesis of independence of the exceedances, we leverage the theorem from \cite{freitas2010hitting} to obtain:

+where $u(q)$ is a high threshold associated to a quantile $q$ of the series $X\equiv g(x(t))$.
+As observed by \cite{lucarini2012universal} the resulting distribution is the exponential member of the GPD family.
+The parameter $\sigma$, namely the scale parameter of the distribution, depends on the point $z$ in phase space and, for finite time series, on $t$.
+The local dimension $d(z)$ can be obtained via the relation $\sigma=1/d(z)$.
 This is the local dimension introduced in Sect. \ref{sect:finite}.
-A metric of persistence can be obtained as the inverse of the extremal index, dimensionalised by the timestep of the data being used.
+In practice, to compute the local dimension, one explicitly fits an exponential distribution to the exceedances above $u(q)$ (see discussions in \cite{datseris2023estimating} and \cite{pons2023statistical}).
+If, instead of assuming an exponential distribution, one fits a GPD to the data, then the resulting $\sigma$ will not be the inverse of a local dimension, as it will also be a function of the distribution's shape parameter $\xi$.